Research Fellow, ANU College of Engineering and Computer Science

 Terms: Full time, Fixed term (2 years)

-The Solar Thermal Group (STG), part of the Research School of Electrical, Energy and Materials Engineering (RSEEME), has a 40 year history of experimentally-driven work in the field of solar thermal energy, with around 30 research staff and students.
-The group maintains the 500 m2 Big Dish as a full-scale experimental CSP facility, and has recently commissioned a new solar thermochemistry laboratory including a 45 kWe high-flux solar simulator.
+The Solar Thermal Group (STG), part of RSEEME, has a 45-year history of experimentally driven work in the field of solar thermal energy, with around 30 research staff and students.
+The group maintains the 500 m2 Big Dish as a full-scale experimental CSP facility and operates a new solar thermochemistry laboratory including a 45 kW(electric) high-flux solar simulator and a high-temperature liquid sodium test loop.
 STG conducts research and education in the broad area of solar thermal energy conversion and related basic and applied disciplines.
 The main applied research themes are concentrating solar technologies for power generation and production of fuels and commodity materials, solar heating and cooling, and system integration.
 The basic research spans across optics, photonics, radiative transfer, thermal sciences, chemistry, and materials science.

 The ANU provides attractive benefits and excellent support to maintain a healthy work/life balance and offers generous remuneration benefits, including four weeks paid vacation per year, assistance with relocation expenses and 17% employer contribution to superannuation.
 This also includes generous parental leave, the possibility of flexible and part time working arrangements, a parental and aged care support program, dual career hire programs, ANU school holiday programs, and childcare facilities on campus.
 For more information, please visit https://services.anu.edu.au/human-resources

 Applicants must apply online via the ANU recruitment portal and should upload the following separate documents: